 If you are thinking about starting a YouTube channel in 2022 and you are trying to make your videos look like Casey Neistat’s, Peter McKinnon, Linus, Marques Brownlee, or maybe PewDiePie, or any other YouTuber that you look up to you are probably asking yourself:

-While using the same video editing software as your favorite YouTuber may and may be not the best idea for you, let’s do a run down of the top video editing software used by YouTubers first and then let’s talk some more about how you should pick your editor.
+While using the same video editing software as your favorite YouTuber may and maybe not be the best idea for you, let’s do a rundown of the top video editing software used by YouTubers first, and then let’s talk some more about how you should pick your editor.